 Blood stage of malaria parasite invades human erythrocytes and proliferates by creating its own cellular environment.
 This process includes formations of complex membrane structures inside erythrocyte cytoplasm and transportations of parasite proteins to erythrocyte membrane.
 Studying this host cell modifications is essential in Plasmodium falciparum research, that often induces sever forms of malaria.
 We believe that unveiling the molecular mechanisms of structural and chemical balance of parasitized erythrocytes allows us to find important information to discover a new drug target.
 We search molecular factors that are involved in 'intelligent interior design' by parasites, and aim to find new antimalarial drug targets and compounds which prevents transition to server malaria.
 Our research has been merging advantages of classical biochemistry/cellular biology and biophysical approaches.
 High-resolution imaging, lipidomics, protein chemistry, high-throughput screening for inhibitor compounds have been actively used to achieve our goal.
-We share our data and collaborate with other three laboratories for advance experiments for fortifying our scientific competence.
+We share our data and collaborate with other three laboratories for advanced experiments for fortifying our scientific competence.

-- Balogun et al. Biochim Biophys Acta Gen Subj 2017;1861(11 Pt A):2830-2842. - 2.
-Shindou et al. J Biol Chem 2017;292:12054-12064. - 3.
-Tokumasu et al. Biol Open 2014;3:529-541. - 4.
-Tokumasu et al. Exp Parasitol 2012;131:245-251.
+- 1. Tanaka et al. Biol Open 2019; 8: bio042259. - 2.
+Balogun et al. Biochim Biophys Acta Gen Subj 2017; 1861(11 - Pt A): 2830-2842. - 3.
+Shindou et al. J Biol Chem 2017; 292: 12054-12064. - 4.
+Tokumasu et al. Biol Open 2014; 3: 529-541. - 5.
+Tokumasu et al. Exp Parasitol 2012; 131: 245-251.

-Shionogi Global Infectious Diseases Department of Molecular Infection Dynamics
+Department of Molecular Infection Dynamics